MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics: Introduction

-Also, the source policies are neither trained nor hand-engineered for the target environment instance, and therefore not guaranteed to work optimally and may even fail~\citep{Chen2018}.
-These conditions prevent us from adopting existing work on transfer RL between different environmental dynamics, as they require access to source environment instances or their dynamics for training a target policy~(\eg, \citet{Lazaric2008,Chen2018,yu2018policy,pmlr-v80-tirinzoni18a}).
-Similarly, meta-learning approaches~\citep{metarl,saemundssonUAI2018,clavera2018learning} cannot be used here because they typically train an agent on a diverse set of tasks (\ie, environment instances).
-Also, existing techniques that utilize a collection of source policies, \eg, policy reuse frameworks~\citep{fernandez2006probabilistic,rosman2016bayesian,zheng2018deep} and option frameworks~\citep{sutton1999between,Bacon2016,mankowitz2018learning}, are not a promising solution because, to our knowledge, they assume source policies have the same environmental dynamics but have different goals.
+The scenario illustrated above poses a new challenge in the transfer learning for reinforcement learning (RL) domains.
+Formally, consider multiple instances of a single environment with diverse state transition dynamics, \eg, independent robots presented in Figure~\ref{fig:example}, which reach different states by executing the same actions due to the differences in their kinematics and dynamics designs.
+Some source agents interacting with one of the environment instances provide their deterministic policy to a new target agent in another environment instance.
+Then, our problem is: \emph{can we efficiently learn the policy of a target agent given only the collection of source policies?} Note that information about source environmental dynamics, such as the exact state transition distributions and the history of environmental states, will not be visible to the target agent as mentioned above.
+Also, the source policies are neither trained nor hand-engineered for the target environment instance, and therefore not guaranteed to work optimally and may even fail~\cite{Chen2018}.
+Importantly, these conditions prevent us from adopting existing works on transfer RL between different environmental dynamics, as they require access to source environment instances or their dynamics for training a target policy~(\eg, \cite{Lazaric2008,Chen2018,yu2018policy,pmlr-v80-tirinzoni18a,parisotto:actormimic}).
+Similarly, meta-learning approaches such as \cite{metarl,clavera2018learning}, cannot be used here because they typically train an agent on a diverse set of tasks (\ie, environment instances).
+Also, existing techniques that utilize a collection of source policies, \eg, policy reuse frameworks~\cite{fernandez2006probabilistic,rosman2016bayesian,zheng2018deep} and option frameworks~\cite{sutton1999between,Bacon2016,mankowitz2018learning}, are not a promising solution because, to our knowledge, they assume that source policies have the same environmental dynamics but different goals.
+The most relevant work is ``attend, adapt, and transfer'' (A2T) method~\cite{rajendran:attend} that learns to attend multiple source policies to enable selective transfer.
+However, this method assumes access to the action probability distribution of source policies (\ie, stochastic source policies), making it hard to address our problem where only deterministic actions of source policies are available (\ie, deterministic source policies).
+Besides, their presented method is tested only in environments with a discrete action space.

 As a solution to the problem, we propose a new transfer RL approach named \textbf{MULTI-source POLicy AggRegation (MULTIPOLAR)}.
 As shown in Figure~\ref{fig:MULTIPOLAR}, our key idea is twofold; 1) In a target policy, we adaptively aggregate the deterministic actions produced by a collection of source policies.
 By learning aggregation parameters to maximize the expected return at a target environment instance, we can better adapt the aggregated actions to unseen environmental dynamics of the target instance without knowing source environmental dynamics nor source policy performances.
 2) We also train an auxiliary network that predicts a residual around the aggregated actions, which is crucial for ensuring the expressiveness of the target policy even when some source policies are not useful.
 As another notable advantage, the proposed MULTIPOLAR can be used for both continuous and discrete action spaces with few modifications while allowing a target policy to be trained in a principled fashion.